kylecardiel/ArcadeGame/README.md

 How to Play:
 Users can move their player left, right, up, down with the arrow keys.
 When a user touches a bug they are send back to the starting postion in the grass.
+When a user reaches the water they are informed of their win.